 6.25.1 Applicability to language

+The vulnerability as described in ISO/IEC 24772-1 clause 6.25 is minimally applicable to Ada.
 An instance of this vulnerability consists of two syntactically similar constructs such that the inadvertent substitution of one for the other can result in a program which is accepted by the compiler but does not reflect the intent of the author.

-The examples given in subclause 6.25 of ISO/IEC TR 24772-1:2019 are not problems in Ada because of Ada's strong typing and because an assignment is not an expression in Ada.
+The examples given in subclause 6.25 of ISO/IEC 24772-1:2019 are not problems in Ada because of Ada's strong typing and because an assignment is not an expression in Ada.

 In Ada, a type-conversion and a qualified expression are syntactically similar, differing only in the presence or absence of a single character: